Wonder

 Inspired by the cabinet of curiosity or Wunderkammer (wonder-room) that flourished in 17th and 18th-century Europe, this exhibition showcases the varied collections and often lesser-seen objects held by the Linnean Society.

 Using unconventional categories of classification, this exhibition brings together only a small sample of our rich collections in both natural history and beyond.
-The items selected have been chosen for their uniqueness, quirkiness, importance, or aesthetics, but hopefully they all demonstrate the sheer joy of collecting.
+With over 100 items on display—some for the very first time—many of the pieces have been selected for their uniqueness, quirkiness, importance or aesthetics, but hopefully they all demonstrate the sheer joy of collecting.